 Report & Services

 We are committed to providing as much information as possible on the dissemination of our OA content.
-This information may be take the form of periodical reports, and is generally available upon request before signing the agreements.
+This information may take the form of periodical reports and is generally available upon request before signing the agreements.

 - Website traffic statistics (that is, the number of visited or downloaded pages) via Google Analytics

 - Usage reports from other platforms hosting our OA titles, if available

 - Statistics on the use of DOI queries via Crossref